OfFalse/ae-top-trumps/README.md

 In a fast-paced **consultancy environment**, the ability to quickly assemble effective project teams is a vital competitive advantage.
 Resourcing managers, responsible for assigning candidates to roles, and bid teams constantly face the challenge of evaluating numerous candidates to find the ideal fit for client engagements.
 Traditional methods, such as manually sifting through CVs or complex spreadsheets, are time-consuming and prone to inconsistency.
 This project addresses this inefficiency by developing a tool for instant, standardised skills visualisation.

 The core business driver is the need for **rapid evaluation**.
 Resourcers must assess a consultant's core competencies **at a glance**.
 By distilling a profile down to five key skills in a clear, visual format, the Top Trump Generator enables quick comparisons.
-The skills list must be based on **industry standards** to align internal descriptions with client terminology in RFPs and project briefs, streamlining bidding and enhancing professionalism.
+The skills list must be based on **industry standards** to align internal descriptions with client terminology in Request for Proposals and project briefs, streamlining bidding and enhancing professional engagements.

 ### Gamification: The Top Trump Format